zackees/webtorrent-seeder/README.md

 # Versions

+  * 1.1.1: Now this package exclusively uses zackees/webtorrent-cli, which has been merged with zackees/webtorrent-hybrid
   * 1.1.0: Rewrite of the peer/seeding mechanism + more tests.
   * 1.0.13: Port is now part of the tracker url
   * 1.0.11: Lots of fixes exposed by additional testing